Simonberhane/Simonberhane/README.md

 - 👋 Hi, I’m @Simonberhane
 - 👀 I’m interested in ...  software development
-- 🌱 I’m currently learning ...java script
+- 🌱 I’m currently learning ...python
-- 💞️ I’m looking to collaborate on ... java script
+- 💞️ I’m looking to collaborate on ... data analytics projects
 - 📫 How to reach me ...

 <!---